Tausand-dev/TempicoSoftware/README.md

 After that, we must execute the following command:

 ```
-sphinx-apidoc -o docs ./src
+sphinx-apidoc -o docs/developer ./src
 ```

-This will create a `.rst` file in the `docs` folder for each of the Python scripts we have for the application.
+This will create a `.rst` file in the `docs/developer` folder for each of the Python scripts we have for the application.
 Many of these scripts contain information about graphical interfaces or may even be auxiliary; it is not necessary to document them, so we can delete their `.rst` files.
 Only the names of the files that have not been deleted should remain in the `modules.rst` file.

-Inside `docs`, we will create a folder called `sources` and place the Tempico Software logo there.
+Inside `docs/developer`, we will create a folder called `sources` and place the Tempico Software logo there.
 Then, we will edit the file called `index.rst` and place the logo at the beginning as follows:

 ```
 .. figure:: sources/image.png